harshitsinghai77/continuous-delivery-machine-learning-models/README.md

 ## Automated container deployment using Github Actions

-Github Actions allowsz us to create a continuous delivery workflow in a YAML file, that gets triggered when configurable conditions are met.
+Github Actions allows us to create a continuous delivery workflow in a YAML file, that gets triggered when configurable conditions are met.
 The idea is that whenever the repository has a change in the main branch, the platform will pull the registered model from Azure, create the container, and lastly, it will push it to a container registry.

 ## Use GitHub Actions with Azure Machine Learning